Efficient Deep Learning-based Estimation of the Vital Signs on Smartphones

 \section{Related Works}

-\textbf{Heat rate Estimation:} Research \cite{b8} utilizes a convolutional-based neural network to estimate the heart rate from PPG signals acquired from smartphone captured videos.
-The input videos are first converted to a set of 3 channel 1D signals.
-These signals are the mean values of the frames' red, green, and blue channels.
-Multiple pre-processing algorithms were applied to the signals before feeding them to the network.
-These pre-processing steps include multiple handcrafted steps such as denoising, applying moving average, and PCA.
-Another drawback of this method is the use of fully connected layers following the convolutional layers, which increases the network parameters and increases the over-fitting chance compared to the newer fully convolutional architectures.
+\textbf{Heat Rate (HR) Estimation:} The SpaMA algorithm \cite{salehizadeh2015novel} is a multi-stage approach to reconstruct PPG signals and extract heart rate information from data corrupted by motion artifacts.
+It utilizes joint time-frequency analysis of the PPG and accelerometer data, identifies and removes motion artifact frequencies based on accelerometer spectra, tracks the true heart rate peak over time.
+It then reconstructs the PPG signal using the extracted heart rate amplitude, frequency, and phase information.
+Heart rate variability analysis is then performed on the reconstructed PPG and heart rate time series with motion artifacts removed.

+In Research \cite{schack2017computationally}, the authors propose a computationally efficient method for extracting heart rate from PPG signals corrupted by motion artifacts using only basic signal processing techniques like correlation, spectral analysis, and frequency tracking.
+Their approach achieves state-of-the-art accuracy on benchmark datasets while significantly reducing computational demand compared to other methods.

-Research \cite{b9} tends to estimate heart rate by taking FFT of single-channel time-series PPG along with 3-axis accelerometer motion signals and feeds the resulting four-channel signals to the proposed neural network.
+Research \cite{reiss2019deep-b9} tends to estimate heart rate by taking FFT of single-channel time-series PPG along with 3-axis accelerometer motion signals and feeds the resulting four-channel signals to the proposed neural network.
 The input signal is clipped between 0-4 Hz to remove unwanted frequencies.
 The proposed model consists of 8 channel 1D convolution-max pool layers followed by a fully connected network.
-This model can be further improved by using fully convolutional architecture.
-The authors also claim that utilizing all the PPG channels can improve the estimation accuracy, which is left for future work.

-Research \cite{b10} proposes an end-to-end deep learning model to estimate heart rate from PPG signals acquired by a wrist-worn device.
+Research \cite{shyam2019ppgnet-b10} proposes an end-to-end deep learning model to estimate heart rate from PPG signals acquired by a wrist-worn device.
 The proposed method does not require any pre-processing steps or any motion data.
 Nevertheless, the proposed method achieves competitive results compared to those using motion signals.
 In this work, eight consecutive one-second PPG data with a sample rate of 125 Hz are fed to a set of convolutional layers and an LSTM layer in parallel.
 The produced feature vectors are then concatenated together and fed to another LSTM layer.
 Finally, a linear layer predicts the heart rate.
 Aside from the advantage of eliminating the need for pre-processing steps, due to the presence of LSTM layers, the model still has a relatively high computational complexity.